Gardening Themed Tot School Trays

 Put Veggies in Basket

-I wanted to have some knitted or plastic vegetables for this basket.
-I think it would have been better, but Smiley Man still enjoyed this tray more than I thought he would.
-Instead of using 3D vegetables, I just printed these vegetable pictures in black and white and let Smiley color them before gathering them into the basket.
+Knitted or plastic vegetables work best for this basket, but instead of using 3D vegetables, you can also just print these vegetable pictures in black and white and let your toddler color them before gathering them into the basket.

 Plant Seeds

 This tray uses more sensory dirt and some dried pinto beans.
-I showed Smiley Man how to plant a seed (make a hole, put the seed in, then cover it with dirt).
-He was supposed to plant all of the pinto bean “seeds” correctly.
-He had a hard time with the “correctly” part, but he still enjoyed this tray quite a bit.
+Show your toddler how to plant a seed (make a hole, put the seed in, then cover it with dirt).